-My ministry is in the Good Shepherd School Foundation or Yayasan Gembala Baik.
+For four years, my ministry was in the Good Shepherd School Foundation or Yayasan Gembala Baik.
 This Foundation serves 3 unit schools in 3 levels: Kindergarten, Basic school and Primary school).
 Since 2017 I have been working in Economic Justice Indonesia (Ecojindo) RGS Indonesia.
 I am a member of the Jakarta Community, living with 5 other sisters.

 I am Indonesian.
 After I joined the Sisters of the Good Shepherd, I was sent to our mission in Ethiopia, from 1997-2006.
 From there, I went to Europe where I worked with the fair trade company run by the Sisters in Europe, called Sharing Fair (2006-2008).
 Sharing Fair markets products made by women in Indonesia, Thailand, Philippines and many other countries, giving a fair price to the producers.

 In 2008 I returned to Indonesia, to Marau.
 Our focus there was to prevent illegal migration and trafficking.
 We offered programmes as opportunities of empowerment: awareness programmes, skill training, and income generating activities.

 Now, in Jakarta, I am blessed to meet different people such as teachers, workers, administrators and security personnel and recognize them as Mission Partners.

 At this time we are in the process of adaptation as we learn to recognize the value of our working together in Partnership in the area of educational services.
 We are searching for ways to explore deeper our calling as Good Shepherd Mission Partners.
 We hope to influence the students and their parents to appreciate that ‘a person is more valuable than the whole world.’